fatihtsp/Ganymede/README.md

 </div>

+> **Note:** This project is not affiliated with or connected to the RAD Studio Ganymede beta by Embarcadero.

 ## 🚀 What is Ganymede?

 **Ganymede** is an embeddable native scripting engine.
 You give it source code, it compiles to **real x64 machine code** via JIT — no interpreter, no bytecode VM, no garbage collector pauses.
 Compiled functions are bare native pointers you can call with zero overhead, exactly like calling a C function.
 The engine ships as a single `Ganymede.dll` with a flat C-style API that works from any language that can load a DLL.